I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-ipowerpolicycallbackwakefroms0-onwakefroms0triggered.md

 <p>None.</p>

 ## -remarks
-<p>Your driver must provide an <b>OnWakeFromS0Triggered</b> callback function if the driver supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556815">IPowerPolicyCallbackWakeFromS0</a> interface. </p>

-<p>If the driver provides this callback function, the framework calls the function after it calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556799">IPnpCallback::OnD0Entry</a> callback function and before it calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556819">IPowerPolicyCallbackWakeFromS0::OnDisarmWakeFromS0</a> callback function.</p>

-<p>System hardware (BIOSes, motherboards, bus adapters) can sometimes drop a wake signal before the bus driver detects it, even though the signal wakes up the system.
-In such cases, the driver's <b>OnWakeFromS0Triggered</b> callback function will not be called even though the driver's device triggered a wake signal.</p>

-<p>For more information about this callback function, see <a href="wdf.supporting_idle_power_down_in_umdf_drivers">Supporting Idle Power-Down in UMDF-based Drivers</a>.</p>

-<p>Your driver must provide an <b>OnWakeFromS0Triggered</b> callback function if the driver supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556815">IPowerPolicyCallbackWakeFromS0</a> interface. </p>
+<p>Your driver must provide an <b>OnWakeFromS0Triggered</b> callback function if the driver supports the <a href="..\wudfddi\nn-wudfddi-ipowerpolicycallbackwakefroms0.md">IPowerPolicyCallbackWakeFromS0</a> interface. </p>

-<p>If the driver provides this callback function, the framework calls the function after it calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556799">IPnpCallback::OnD0Entry</a> callback function and before it calls the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556819">IPowerPolicyCallbackWakeFromS0::OnDisarmWakeFromS0</a> callback function.</p>
+<p>If the driver provides this callback function, the framework calls the function after it calls the driver's <a href="wdf.ipnpcallback_ond0entry">IPnpCallback::OnD0Entry</a> callback function and before it calls the driver's <a href="wdf.ipowerpolicycallbackwakefroms0_ondisarmwakefroms0">IPowerPolicyCallbackWakeFromS0::OnDisarmWakeFromS0</a> callback function.</p>

 <p>System hardware (BIOSes, motherboards, bus adapters) can sometimes drop a wake signal before the bus driver detects it, even though the signal wakes up the system.
 In such cases, the driver's <b>OnWakeFromS0Triggered</b> callback function will not be called even though the driver's device triggered a wake signal.</p>